 First, take an honest look at the ways you eat.
 Keep a log for a couple days to a week of what you eat and specifically when and how you eat it.
 This is going to help you see little habits you have such as snacking during lulls in your daily activities.
 Noting what you were feeling and thinking while seeking out food will also help you notice triggers such as boredom or anxiety.

 We often eat out of boredom or just because something looks good.
-Figuring out why you have got these habits will help you address how to break them.
+Figuring out why you’ve got these habits will help you address how to break them.

-Once you are ware of your habits, it is time to create new ones.
+Once you’re aware of your habits, it is time to create new ones.
 This will be easier said than done.
-For instance, if you find yourself speed eating and trying to cram in your lunch in a fifteen minute window, try to carve out more time in the day for your lunch.
-If that is not an option, then having two smaller lunches can be a solution.
+For instance, if you find yourself speed eating and trying to cram in your lunch in a 15 minute window, try to carve out more time in the day for your lunch.
+If that is absolutely not an option, then having two smaller lunches can be a solution.
 Rather than trying to fit in a whole meal, try having only a portion of it, and then eating the other portion at a different part of the day.
 The small amounts might assist you in eating slower.

 New habits will take time to develop.
-It is important to remain diligent and keep thinking about your eating habits until you’ve got good ones that will become automatic and true habits.
+It’s important to remain diligent and keep thinking about your eating habits until you’ve got good ones that will become automatic and true habits.

 Try to put grandma’s insistence that you clean your plate out of your head.
 You don’t need to eat every bite just because it’s there.
 This is how you end up overeating and thus gaining weight.
 Remember, you want clean hands, not an empty plate.